rubensworks/article-ldtraversal-security-short/content/vulnerabilities.md

 **Mitigation: placing limits for RDF syntaxes**

-Even though it is typically omitted from RDF format specifications, implementations often **place certain limits** on maximum document, IRI and literal lengths.
+Even though typically omitted from RDF format specifications, implementations often **place certain limits** on maximum document, IRI and literal lengths.
 For instance, [SAX parsers](cite:cites sax) typically put a limit of 1 megabyte on IRIs and literals, and provide the option to increase this limit when certain documents would exceed this threshold.